tinachientw/CarND-PID-Control-Project/README.md

 ## Overview

 The purpose of this project was to implement a PID controller to control a car in Udacity's simulator.
-The simulator sends cross-track error(CTE), speed and angle to the PID controller(PID) using WebSocket.
-And PID controller(PID) receives the steering angle ([-1, 1] normalized) and the throttle to drive the car reliably around the simulator track.
+The simulator sends cross-track error(CTE), speed and angle to the PID controller using WebSocket.
+And PID controller receives the steering angle ([-1, 1] normalized) and the throttle to drive the car reliably around the simulator track.

 ## PID effections